Convert Technical Atmosphere to Centimeter of water (at to cmH2O)

 - Select the Technical Atmosphere Value: Start by determining the technical atmosphere (at) value you want to convert into centimeter of water (cmH2O).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert technical atmosphere to centimeter of water, multiply the selected at value by 1000.
-This factor is essential for accurately converting from a larger unit (at) to a much smaller unit (cmH2O).
+- Multiply by the Conversion Factor: To calculate technical atmosphere to equivalent centimeter of water amount, multiply the selected at value by 1000.

 - Illustration of Multiplication: